youngcadam/youngcadam/README.md

 ### Hi

 - 👋 Hi, I’m @youngcadam
-- 🌱 I’m currently building an SPA in [nuxt.js](https://nuxt.com/) on AWS Amplify.
+- 🌱 I like building things.
-- 📫 How to reach me youngcadam at g dot ucla dot edu
+- 📫 How to reach me youngcadam at gmail dot com

 <!---